Joshua Kadison: Career

-Shortly after, he signed a new deal with EMI Germany and his album Vanishing America was released.
-The album, released in May 2001, dealt with his disillusionment with the lost values of America.
-The album was a collection of songs that told stories about people not realizing their own beauty and full potential.
+Shortly after, he signed a new deal with EMI Germany, and his album Vanishing America was released in May 2001.
+The album deals with his disillusionment with the lost values of America.
+The album is a collection of songs that told stories about people not realizing their own beauty and full potential.
 Ironically, the album was never distributed in the United States.
-The album also included two selections previously used on his late 1990s albums, "My Father's Son" and "Cherry Bowl Drive-In" and a solo version of "Dragonfly Queen", re-titled "Begging for Grace".
+The album also includes two selections previously used on his late-1990s albums, "My Father's Son" and "Cherry Bowl Drive-In" and a solo version of "Dragonfly Queen", re-titled "Begging for Grace".

 In 2005, Kadison relaunched his career on his self-run website "Radio Humanity".
 He later bought back his previous website address and re-launched it.
 The Venice Beach Sessions was released as a download-only album in two parts, including a selection titled "Over the Sad Songs"; this was thought to be inspired by his recently dissolved relationship.
 Kadison has long been openly bisexual, which he once mentioned on his website's forum.
 The discussion which ensued caused him to shut down the site for some time before it was eventually relaunched.

 In 2006, EMI released Essential, a collection which included tracks from all three full-length studio albums and three additional selections that had formerly been B-sides.

 In 2007, Kadison continued to update his website with regular letters and toured Germany in the spring.
 In 2008, he released the download-only album Return of the Dragonfly and toured Germany again.
 During the tour, he announced that he would no longer be performing his older songs and would dedicate his time to studying the bansuri, a simple seven-hole bamboo flute.

 Wherever possible at his concerts, he allows audience members to sit on the stage; this is evidenced by various videos on YouTube.
 He also has "requests" and "Q & A" sessions at the end.

 Kadison's career has been quiet since 2012, with him performing occasionally and following other interests and pursuits.
-His first official appearance made for many years was on June 7, 2020, in a YouTube video he posted as a tribute to Black Lives Matter.
+His first official appearance in many years was on June 7, 2020, in a YouTube video he posted as a tribute to Black Lives Matter.